AETHER-QKD: Experimental Quantum Key Distribution

 Quantum Key Distribution (QKD) offers perfect security in theory, but real-world systems are fragile.
-AETHER is an adaptive, immune-inspired QKD framework that intelligently deploys defenses in response to threats, ensuring higher secure key rates even under adverse conditions..
+AETHER is an adaptive QKD framework that intelligently deploys defenses in response to threats, ensuring higher secure key rates even under adverse conditions, while attempting to handle shortcomings of other protocols such as MDI and BB84.

 The Challenge of Quantum Key Distribution